barackov1995/GptwProject/README.md

 # GptwProject

-- I use this project to improve automation.
+- I used this project to improve automation.
-- I use Webdriver.io framework with Cucumber.
+- I used Webdriver.io framework with Cucumber.
-- My task is to write automated tests for Create Password page
+- My task was to write automated tests for Create Password page

 - Test release script: npx wdio run wdio.conf.js